Jeysiva-apjs/LearnAcademy-OpenSource/README.md

     ❌ DELETE courses

 ## User Dashboard
-1️.
-The user side of the course selling app.
+1. The user side of the course-selling app
-2️.
-Users can conveniently log in or register a new account.
+2. Users can conveniently log in or register a new account.
-3️.
-Users get access to a wide range of courses to explore and learn from.
+3. Users get access to a wide range of courses to explore and learn from.
-4️.
-Users can seamlessly purchase their preferred courses! 💡
+4. Users can seamlessly purchase their preferred courses! 💡

 Note: The payment system and uploading of course content are still not in place.